Table of Contents

 During the 18th century, the meander symbol became highly popular in artwork and architecture in Europe, due to the renewed interest in classical Greece.
 The meander symbol signified Greek style and taste and was used as a decorative motif.

-Although the meander pattern has been used in various cultures, it’s closely associated with the Greeks due to their excessive use of the pattern.
+Although the meander pattern has been used in various cultures, it’s closely associated with the Greeks due to their excessive use of this motif.

 The ancient Greece associated the meander symbol with mythology, moral virtues, love, and aspects of life.
 Here’s what it was believed to represent: